EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/portal.md

 ### 'My Interactive Sessions' menu

-The 'My Interactive Sessions' menu (overlaid squares icon) opens the [My Interactive Sessions](#my-interactive-sessions-page) page with information on each app run.
+The 'My Interactive Sessions' menu (overlaid squares icon) opens the [My Interactive Sessions](#my-interactive-sessions-page) page with information on app-specific jobs that have been submitted, are running, or have completed.

 ### 'Help (?)' menu